-Dundee City Integration Joint Board formally became responsible for the operational governance and oversight of delegated health and social care functions with effect from 1 April 2016 and through the Chief Officer is responsible for the operational management of integrated services excluding delegated acute services.
-The Integration Joint Board directs Dundee City Council and NHS Tayside to deliver these services in accordance with the Strategic Plan.
+Dundee City Integration Joint Board formally became responsible for the operational management and oversight of delegated health and social care functions with effect from 1 April 2016.
 The services delegated to Dundee City IJB by NHS Tayside and Dundee City Council are listed in the Dundee Integration Scheme.